Sustainable Development Goals

-This data tracker uses the latest official data to look at how the Nordic countries are progressing towards achieving the 17 SDGs, with this page looking closer at Sustainable Development Goal 11: Make cities and human settlements inclusive, safe, resilient and sustainable.
+This data tracker analyses the Nordic countries’ progress towards achieving Sustainable Development Goal 11: Make cities and human settlements inclusive, safe, resilient and sustainable.
+The goal is comprised of 10 targets.

 Target 11.1